 Another approach to this project could be to provide students with a written or audio description of a historic structure or artifact that they have never learned about and assign them to recreate it visually.
 This would be a great activity for trying out Tinkercad’s collaboration feature.

 Make a mask

 Masks have been an integral part of cultural and artistic expression since the dawn of time.
 You could use a very similar process as described in the video from Step 3 to engage your students in mask-making.
 There are many examples of plain (or even hockey) mask designs in Tinkercad and Thingiverse for modifying and elaborating on by your students.

 The making of Greek or African masks are both assignments that draw clear correlations to the recommended history curriculum in most states, but how about teaming up with your students’ English teacher on the project?
 Themes related to the exploration of identity are quite common in literature selections for students, especially for early adolescents.
 Wouldn’t it be cool for your students to pair their historical mask with something more modern and personal - an expression of their thinking about identity that could even be complemented with the writing of a poem or vignette?

 The world of theatre provides another avenue to pitch your interdisciplinary mask-making project.
 Collaborating with your students’ theatre teacher could also lead to more ambitious projects like set design if you are able to ramp up your 3D design skills together.
-This project from Autodesk Design Academy provides a compelling window into what could be your students’ future if they continue to develop their skills.
+Sign up for a free educator account to search Autodesk Design Academy for guided lessons related to this topic.